 Anal fissures present in any age group; however, they are mostly identified in the pediatric and middle-aged population.
 Gender is equally affected, and approximately 250,000 new cases are diagnosed each year in the United States.

 The anoderm refers to the epithelial component of the anal canal.
 The location is inferior to the dentate line.
 It is a very sensitive area to microtrauma and can form a tear with repetitive trauma or increased pressure.
-Due to the high pressures in this area, it can result in a delayed healing secondary to ischemia.
-The tear sometimes can be deep enough to expose the sphincter muscle.
+Due to the high pressures in this area, it can result in delayed healing secondary to ischemia.
+The tear can sometimes be deep enough to expose the sphincter muscle.
 Together with spasms of the sphincter, this creates severe pain with bowel movements, as well as some rectal bleeding.
-It is well known that the most common location of anal fissure is the posterior midline because this location receives less than half of perfusion in comparison to the rest of the anal canal.
+It is well known that the most common location of an anal fissure is the posterior midline because this location receives less than half of perfusion in comparison to the rest of the anal canal.
 The perfusion of the anal canal has an inverse relationship to sphincter pressure.
-Other locations of anal fissures, such as lateral fissure are indicative of an underlying etiology (HIV, tuberculosis, Crohn's, ulcerative colitis, among others).
+Other locations of anal fissures, such as lateral fissure, are indicative of an underlying etiology (HIV, tuberculosis, Crohn disease, ulcerative colitis, among others).
 The cause of this other location is not well known.
 Anterior fissures are rare and are associated with external sphincter injury and dysfunction.

 Patients with acute anal fissures present with complaints of anal pain that is worse during defecation.
 At times, there is associated bleeding with bowel movements but usually not frank hemorrhage.
-Pain usually persists for hours after defecation.
+The pain usually persists for hours after defecation.
 Often, acute anal fissures may be misdiagnosed as external or internal hemorrhoids.
 Therefore, a thorough physical exam should be performed to delineate between the two.
 Patients with chronic anal fissures will have a history of painful defecation with or without rectal bleeding that has been ongoing for several months to possibly years.
-Associated constipation is the most common factor involving chronic anal fissures and patients will provide a longstanding history of hard stools.
-Patients with underlying granulomatous diseases such as Crohn's disease, among others, will sometimes provide a history of chronic anal pain during defecation that is intermittent rather than constant over an extended period.
+Associated constipation is the most common factor involving chronic anal fissures, and patients will provide a longstanding history of hard stools.
+Patients with underlying granulomatous diseases such as Crohn disease, among others, will sometimes provide a history of chronic anal pain during defecation that is intermittent rather than constant over an extended period.

 The physical exam of the patient with an anal fissure should involve the most comfortable position for the patient.
-Literature suggests the best position is the prone jackknife position, where the patient lies prone and the bed is folded so that the patient is flexed at the hips.
+Literature suggests the best position is the prone jackknife position where the patient lies prone, and the bed is folded so that the patient is flexed at the hips.
 The bed typically used to achieve this position is usually in an operating room or procedure room.
 Therefore, the best way to achieve this position in the acute care or office setting would be to have the patient bend over the exam table.
 Many times, however, an adequate physical exam can be achieved by having the patient in a lateral decubitus position.
 It is imperative that physical manipulation of the anus or rectum via digital exam should be kept to a minimum, and instrumentation such as anoscopy should never be used.

 In the acute presentation, an anal fissure will appear as a superficial laceration, usually longitudinal extending proximally.
 Bleeding may or may not be present.
 The fissure and sometimes the entire anal sphincter may be extremely tender to palpation.
-In thin patients, this laceration is usually easily identified, however, in the obese patient it may not be as identifiable.
-In an obese patient, gently pressing on the anterior or posterior anal sphincter may reproduce the pain and a diagnosis can be made.
+In thin patients, this laceration is usually easily identified; however, in the obese patient it may not be as identifiable.
+In an obese patient, gently pressing on the anterior or posterior anal sphincter may reproduce the pain, and a diagnosis can be made.

-In the chronic anal fissure, there may be a tear large and deep enough to expose the muscular fibers of the anal sphincter.
+In chronic anal fissure, there may be a tear large and deep enough to expose the muscular fibers of the anal sphincter.
 In addition, due to the repeated injury and healing cycle, the edges sometimes appear raised, and thickening of tissue at the distal ends of the tears may be present, which is called a sentinel pile.
-Granulation tissue may or may not be present depending on the chronicity and the stage of healing.
+Granulation tissue may or may not be present, depending on the chronicity and the stage of healing.

 Conservative methods are likely to fail and have a higher failure rate in the chronic recurring anal fissure.
 In these situations, the gold standard is the lateral internal sphincterotomy (LIS).
 This surgical procedure treats CAF by preventing hypertonia of the internal sphincter.
-In a study conducted between 1984 and 1996, 96% of patients undergoing LIS had complete resolution of their CAF within 3 weeks.
+In a study conducted between 1984 and 1996, 96% of patients undergoing LIS had complete resolution of their CAF within three weeks.
 An open and closed technique can be used in this procedure, under either local or general anesthesia.
 It has been found that those undergoing LIS with local anesthesia have a higher rate of recurrence of CAF.
 In the open technique of LIS, an incision is made across the intersphincteric groove.
 Blunt dissection is then employed to separate the internal sphincter from the anal mucosa.
 Finally, the internal sphincter is divided with scissors.
 In the closed technique of LIS, a small incision is made at the intersphincteric groove, and a scalpel is inserted parallel to the internal sphincter.
 The scalpel is advanced along the intersphincteric groove, and the internal sphincter is then divided by rotating the scalpel toward it.
 The healing rate is found to be the same with either an open or closed approach.

 Although LIS is nearly curative in all cases of CAF, it comes with complications that the healthcare provider should discuss with the patient before the procedure.
-Fecal incontinence (including uncontrolled flatus, mild stool soiling, and gross incontinence) is the major complication; it occurs in approximately 45% of patients in the immediate postoperative period with a higher likelihood in females (50% versus 30% in males.)
+Fecal incontinence (including uncontrolled flatus, mild stool, soiling, and gross incontinence) is the major complication; it occurs in approximately 45% of patients in the immediate postoperative period with a higher likelihood in females (50% versus 30% in males.)
 Despite the high rate of incontinence, it is transient and usually resolves.
-Within 5 years of LIS, the rate of incontinence is substantially reduced to less than 10%, with a gross loss of solid stool being less than 1%.
+Within five years of LIS, the rate of incontinence is substantially reduced to less than 10%, with a gross loss of solid stool being less than 1%.
 Recurrence of CAF in post-LIS patients is approximately 5%, in which conservative methods with pharmacological treatment cures approximately 75%.